rorywalsh/cabbage3website/docs/using_cabbage/commands.md

 ### Formatting

 - **Format Document**
-  - Formats the current document according to Cabbage formatting rules.
+  - Formats the current document according to Cabbage formatting rules (this basically).

+- **Collapse Cabbage section**
+  - Collapses the Cabbage JSON section in the current document.

 - **Expand Cabbage section**
-  - Expands the Cabbage section in the current document for easier editing.
+  - Expands the Cabbage JSON section in the current document.

 ### Utilities